 Pediatric anxiety disorders are associated with functional difficulty in childhood and tend to persist into adulthood, where they are associated with functional impairment and co-occurring psychiatric disorders.
 The development and testing of psychotherapies for pediatric anxiety disorders has largely been limited to cognitive-behavioral therapy and more recent advances in parent-child therapy in very young children.

 This topic describes psychotherapy for anxiety disorders in children and adolescents.
 The epidemiology, pathogenesis, clinical manifestations, course, assessment and diagnosis of anxiety disorders in children and adolescents are described separately.
 Pharmacotherapy for anxiety disorders in children and adolescents is also described separately.
 Psychosocial treatment for obsessive compulsive disorder and posttraumatic stress disorder in children is also discussed separately.
-(See "Anxiety disorders in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, and course" and "Anxiety disorders in children: Assessment and diagnosis" and "Pharmacotherapy for anxiety disorders in children and adolescents" and "Psychosocial treatment of posttraumatic stress disorder in children and adolescents" and "Treatment of obsessive-compulsive disorder in children and adolescents".)
+(See "Anxiety disorders in children and adolescents: Epidemiology, pathogenesis, clinical manifestations, and course" and "Anxiety disorders in children and adolescents: Assessment and diagnosis" and "Pharmacotherapy for anxiety disorders in children and adolescents" and "Psychosocial treatment of posttraumatic stress disorder in children and adolescents" and "Treatment of obsessive-compulsive disorder in children and adolescents".)